-The ultimate purpose of chemistry are to clarify the essential nature of unknown chemical phenomena, to find out new knowledge, including materials and chemical reactions, and to transfer the results of these activities so as to improve human life and society.

-The Department of Energy and Hydrocarbon Chemistry in the Graduate School of Engineering has designed as educational program for the students who will go on to lead the scientific challenges of the 21st century.
+The ultimate purpose of chemistry is to clarify the essential nature of unknown chemical phenomena, to find out new knowledge, including materials and chemical reactions, and to transfer the results of these activities so as to improve human life and society.
+To acheive these goals, the Department of Energy and Hydrocarbon Chemistry in the Graduate School of Engineering has designed an educational program for the students who will go on to lead the scientific challenges of the 21st century.
 This program furnishes students with a sound understanding of the basic principles and knowledge of chemistry, as well as cultivating a scientific way of thinking.

-The civilization in our society was greatly developed in the 20th century; however, the rapid technological developments brought about shortage of natural resources and great stress on the global environment simultaneously.
-To encourage environment-conscious civilization, it is essential to develop a new paradigm of science and technology.
-In other words, it is of vital importance to develop new technologies that will achieve the production of high value-added products with minimum use of raw materials and minimum energy consumption, as well as the production and storage of high-quality energy and recycle of chemical resources.
+Civilization has advanced greatly in the 20th century; however, rapid technological developments simultaneously brought about shortage of natural resources and great stress on the global environment.
+To encourage an environment-conscious civilization, it is essential to develop a new paradigm of science and technology.
+In other words, it is of vital importance to develop new technologies that will achieve the production of high value-added products with minimum use of raw materials and minimum energy consumption, as well as the production and storage of highquality energy and recycling of chemical resources.
 To achieve these objectives, it is our mission to develop cutting-edge science and technology associated with substances and energy.
 As a science that deals with material transformation and energy conversion, chemistry plays a central role in realizing a sustainable human society.
 To meet the demands of society, scientists at the Department of Energy and Hydrocarbon Chemistry engage in synergistic advancement of basic and applied chemistry, thereby promoting original and innovative chemical research.

-The following researches are under way in this department.
+The following research is under way in this department:

-- Chemical reactions related with energy problems - Research on environmental catalysis and energy-conversion photocatalysis - Development of new catalysts and photocatalysts - Development of electrochemical reactions and materials for energy conversion and storage - · Clarification and control of liquid-liquid, solid-gas, and solid-liquid interfacial reaction mechanisms - Creation of new materials by controlling active species - Creation of functional $\pi$ -conjugated systems - Development of molecular transformations exploiting underutilized resources - Effective use of radioactive tracers - Development of advanced batteries and their materials
+- Chemical reactions related with energy problems Research on environmental catalysis and energy-conversion photocatalysis - Development of new catalysts and photocatalysts - Development of electrochemical reactions and materials for energy conversion and storage - Clarification and control of liquid-liquid, solid-gas, and solid-liquid interfacial reaction mechanisms - Creation of new materials by controlling active species - Development of disease-specific imaging probes for diagnosis and therapy - Creation of functional π -conjugated systems - Development of molecular transformations exploiting under-utilized resources - Effective use of radioactive tracers - Development of advanced batteries and their materials

-Thirty-five students are admitted to the Master's program after passing the entrance examination.
+Thirty-nine students are admitted to the Master's program after passing the entrance examination.
 Students who wish to be admitted to the Doctoral program must pass the qualifying examination in the Department.
-The Department offers advanced courses in energy chemistry, hydrocarbon chemistry, catalyst science, electrochemistry, radiation chemistry, physical chemistry, organic chemistry, and other related areas.
+The Department offers advanced courses in energy chemistry, hydrocarbon chemistry, catalysis, electrochemistry, radiation chemistry, physical chemistry, organic chemistry, and other related areas.